mkheirkhahzadeh/air_pollutionRepository/README.md

 predictions on the retrieved weather conditions.
 New predictions are generated daily.
 We then save our results as a dataframe image which we then use on our Huggingface app.
 This is done in the `inference_pipeline_daily.py`

-## Huggingface App
-Finally, we host our latest predictions on Huggingface, our space can be found here:
-.
-This is done in the `app/app.py`